mahendrapaipuri/ceems/README.md

 can be used together using PromQL to show the metrics of GPU metrics of a given compute unit.

-## End product
+## Current stack objective

-Using this stack with Prometheus and Grafana will enable users to have access to time series data of their compute units be it a batch job, a VM or a pod.
+Using this stack with Prometheus and Grafana will enable users to have access to time series metrics of their compute units be it a batch job, a VM or a pod.
 The users will also able to have information on total energy consumed and total emissions generated by their individual workloads, by their project/namespace.